2 Kings 24

 2 Kings 24:1-4Jehoiakim's Rebellion: The Judgment Begins

 The Lord does not send Nebuchadnezzar's army alone.
 He sends bands of Chaldeans, Syrians, Moabites, and Ammonites - a multinational force orchestrated by God Himself to bring judgment.
-The text is explicit: "the Lord sent against him" - this is not the mere politics of empires, this is the direct action of God.
+The text is explicit: "the Lord sent against him" - this is the direct action of God, working through the politics of empires.
 And the reason is stated with crushing clarity: judgment has come "according to the word of the Lord, which he spake by his servants the prophets."

 2 Kings 24:5-7The Acts of Jehoiakim